reakt-sh/reaktor-artifacts/README.md

-# reaktor-artifacts
+# REAKTOR Artifacts

-Artifacts and additional resources realated to the REAKTOR project.
+Artifacts and additional resources produced in the context of the REAKTOR project.